RyanMcGlock/Risk-Analysis/README.md

 ## Risk-Analysis
 ##### Masters Project Work - MATLAB
 ##### 1) Implemented a procedure to estimate the VaR and the ES of the P&L at 95% confidence level up to an horizon of 12 months (so you have to provide 12 VaR and 12 ES estimates).
 Under the assumption that the P&L over different months are independent and identically distributed according to the above distribution.
 ##### 2) Used convolution to build the distribution at the desired horizon, without using Monte Carlo simulation.
-Confirmed the results with part 1
+Confirmed the results with above part 1
 ```matlab
 %Given the following PnL and associated probaility of each PnL
 probs = [0.05 0.15 0.2 0.3 0.25 0.05];